 - If you choose the shorter of the two recommendations you will get more maneuverability in the trees and off-piste (that’s a fancy way of saying off the groomed runs) while still being stable on-piste.

 - If you go with the longer of the two recs, you will get more effective edge providing you with even greater stability when you’re just out for a nice day of carving groomers.

 In the charts below, find your ability level, height range, weight range, and then get your size recommendation.

-These recommendations apply to our Queen Bee and Myth (our Sojourner splitboard/solid, which is listed below the first chart).
-If you have any questions about a specific board, reach out to firstname.lastname@example.org.
+These recommendations apply to our Queen Bee, Myth, and Sojourner splitboard and solid.
+If you have any questions about a specific board, reach out to email@example.com.